 Mix well for 3 minutes.
 Pour in greased 8 ½ x 4 ½” loaf pan.
 Let rise ½ inch.
 DO NOT LET BATTER RISE TO THE TOP OF THE PAN.
 Bake in preheated 350˚ oven for 50 – 60 minutes, until internal temperature is 202-205˚.
 If lighter crust is desired cover bread lightly with foil about 30 minutes into baking.

-The 4 secrets to good GF bread are incorporated into the recipe, but here they are again.
+The 4 secrets to good Gluten-Free Bread are incorporated into the recipe, but here they are again.

 1. Beat the batter for longer than you think you need to.
 It incorporates more air and allows time for the natural starches to hydrate which makes a lighter loaf.